 Homes undergoing remodeling en bloc in the midst of older, dilapidated homes, is evidence that the community is poised to witness a bouncing turn-around.

 Check for landscaped and manicured lawns, renewed exteriors like siding replacements and a general polished look to a property.
-Additional features like newly-constructed fences, new mailboxes or new doors are some more clues that a real estate buyer has poured in funds into a property, and soon, more are bound to follow.
+Additional features like newly-constructed fencing, new mailboxes or new doors are some more clues that a real estate buyer has poured in funds into a property, and soon, more are bound to follow.

 Mass transit leads to development